NikolayDachev/jadm/README.md

 bridge ip address ipv4 is used for easy multi ip used for jadm gateways
 - ipv4_addrs_bridge1="192.168.1.1/24 10.10.10.1/24"

+When jadm is started for first time check if /etc/jail.conf exist and execute initsetup() When jamd is started check for existing zpool/zfs and bridged interface if they are not available exit with error message

 Any 'bug' which is reported to jadm@dachev.info will help me to speed up development process